This article contains affiliate links. We may earn a small commission if you purchase via these links.

-If you have a budget of around $3000, you can find Gen 2 NVB that should be good enough for professional use and hunting.
+If you have around $3000, you can find Gen 2 night vision binoculars that should be good enough for professional use and hunting at night.
 The increased performance and quality in Gen 2 tubes versus Gen 1 is significant.
-But, again, it’s not always a reality to have a few grand in the pocket to spend on NV.

-The goal of our lineup is to provide you with the most affordable binoculars that are worth their salt.
-Most are under $1000 and are either Gen 1 tubes or digital.
+The goal of my lineup is to provide you with the most affordable binoculars that are worth it.
+Most are under $1000 and are either Gen 1 or digital.